JohnBetaCode/JohnBetaCode/Management_Notes.md

 Maybe all that can happen is that you are going to receive a NO.

-Get used to things not going the way you expect is critical learning.
+Getting used to things not going the way you expect is critical learning.
 Learn to deal with NO and with failure, because it is just that, the validation that this path is not the correct one, or at least not at that moment.
 That forces you to think of alternatives, analyze what is missing, and take action again.

 So: